 Heave is off in the far corner trying to pick up chicks with

-here.”
-Congratulations Heave, you have reached escape velocity
+Congratulations Heave, you have reached escape velocity from reality.

 Ro preens by a mirror.
 Milty and Buck smoke a joint with

-Mac.
-Armor’s and Igor walk up Decatur Street laughing and joking.
+Mac, Armor’s and Igor walking up Decatur Street laughing and joking.

 A crowd of about 50 background actors mill about the

-Heave hops in with a gullible half-beautiful girl fan and
+Heave hops in with a gullible half-beautiful girl fan,

 his latest girlfriend edition whom he will later pass on as